getodk/docs/odk2-src/survey-form-processing.rst

 The initial load of a form ends with a call to :code:`controller.startAtScreenPath()` followed by a call to  :code:`controller.registerQueuedActionAvailableListener()`.

-The `controller` object is responsible for navigating the form, ensuring that required fields are populated, that constraints are applied, that all validation logic is executed, and that appropriate actions are taken when the user launches an external application (e.g., for media capture), launches a sub-form, saves the form, exits without saving, or elects to delete a row from the database.
+The `controller` object is responsible for navigating the form, ensuring that required fields are populated, that constraints are applied, that all validation logic is executed, and that appropriate actions are taken when the user launches an external application (for example, media capture), launches a sub-form, saves the form, exits without saving, or elects to delete a row from the database.

 To implement *back button* functionality, the controller maintains a history of how the user has navigated through the form.
 This navigation history is necessary because there is no fixed execution path through an Survey form (user-directed navigation is one of the big changes between the javarosa-based tools and Survey).
 The `odkSurveyStateManagement` injected Java interface provides the underlying storage mechanism for this functionality and is directly called by `controller` during its processing.

 The types of actions that the controller can perform, and how these are defined in the `formDef.json` will be described later in this document.
 At this time, it is sufficient to know that the controller is executing a program that performs actions, such as the rendering of a screen containing one or more prompts, as well as performing conditional and unconditional branches within that program.